-COURSE S453: SECONDARY EDUCATION: UNDERSTANDING THE COUNSELLING SERVICE COURSE OBJECTIVES MARKS: 100 | CREDITS: 4 | 6Hrs./wk
+COURSE S453: SECONDARY EDUCATION: UNDERSTANDING THE COUNSELLING SERVICE

 - understand the Appraisal in Guidance and Counseling. - understand the.
 Approaches and Models of Counseling - understand the individual and group counseling

 UNIT - I: APPRAISAL IN GUIDANCE AND COUNSELLING.

 - Meaning and nature of appraisal. - Need for appraisal in guidance and counselling. - Place of appraisal in guidance and counselling. - Techniques of diagnosis: (standardized and non-standardized) - Set-ups for counselling